Permaculture Design Course

 For further detail on the structure of the course, click here.

-The cost includes registration, tuition, field trips, course materials, vegetarian food, and 17 nights camping accommodation (own tent/van).
-Beds in a basic 4-share cabin are available for $200 extra.
+The cost includes registration, tuition, field trips, course materials, vegetarian food, and 18 nights camping accommodation (own tent/van).

 Prices are based on a sliding scale according to income & financial means.
 The sliding scale of 3 price levels (above) is a method of enabling those less able (eg students, lower income earners) to get a significantly discounted rate, whilst providing the opportunity for those more able to pay full fee.
 Participants choose themselves which cost bracket they feel appropriate for them to pay.